 This semi-sharp cow’s milk cheese is produced in the area around Lille in Alsace, France.
 Try it with an Alsatian Riesling, or any other Alsatian white wine: Gewürtztraminer, Muscat, Pinot Blanc, Pinot Gris, and the less-well-known Auxerrois and Sylvaner.

-Great Britain has two exciting cheeses with bright orange layers: easy on the eyes, luscious on the palate.
+Great Britain has two exciting cheeses with bright orange layers: easy on the eyes, and luscious on the palate.

 Saxonshire is also called “five counties cheese” because (you guessed it!) the five cheese layers are from different counties: Caerphilly, Cheshire, Double Gloucester, Leicester, and Cheddar (photo #4).